 Unplug a little more

-Whilst we're on the subject of being online, can you force yourself to unplug a little more each day?
+While we're on the subject of being online, can you force yourself to unplug a little more each day?
 Because being offline will bring many benefits.
 You'll feel less anxious, for starters, because you'll give your mind a chance to relax and rejuvenate.

 Instead, pick up a good book or get outside for some fresh air.
 And leave your phone at home – who cares that you won't count your steps!
-It really doesn't matter.
+It doesn't matter.
 For further tips, read our handy digital detox guide.

 Delete the Rightmove app

-Unless you're actually looking to buy or rent a property, why are you wasting your time drooling over houses you can't have?
+Unless you're looking to buy or rent a property, why are you wasting your time drooling over houses you can't have?
 Oh, you know what I'm talking about.
 You practically search Rightmove every day, seeing what £850,000 can get you (if only you had that kind of money).
 What a stupid way to make yourself miserable.

 You're not alone.
 There are Rightmove addicts everywhere.
 They too suffer from this obsession.

-Instead of endlessly searching for property, why not appreciate your existing home?
+Instead of endlessly searching for a property, why not appreciate your existing home?
 You don't have to spend a fortune.
 Some fresh flowers here and there will always cheer up a place.
 You could clean your curtains.
 Or freshen up your sofa with new cushions.
 Maybe even add some candles to your mantlepiece.
 I always find a good spring clean makes me feel happy – it's like I've got a brand new home again.